-Everything You Need to Know About SBA Form 159
+SBA Form 159: Everything to Know About Completing This Form

 What is SBA Form 159?

 The SBA 159 is known as the Fee Disclosure Form and Compensation Agreement.
-As a business owner, you’ll need this form if someone assisted you when applying for an SBA Loan and there was a fee paid to them for their work.
+As a small business owner, you’ll need this form if you paid someone to assist you when applying for an SBA Loan.

-Filling out paperwork for an SBA loan program is an extremely complicated process, something you might not have time to do if you’re also running a business.
+Filling out paperwork for an SBA loan program is a highly complicated process, something you might not have time to do if you’re also running a business.
 Instead of burying yourself in stacks of paperwork, you might outsource the documentation to a professional agent.
-If that agent is compensated, the SBA needs to know about it: that’s where the SBA Form 159 comes in.
+If that agent receives compensation, the SBA needs to know about it: that’s where the SBA Form 159 comes in.

-Why is this form necessary?
-By disclosing these fees, lenders and agents can’t take advantage of borrowers with unscrupulous charges and fees.
-If everything is disclosed to the SBA, borrowers are protected, and lenders must be honest and forthright.
+Lenders and agents must disclose their fees so they can’t take advantage of borrowers with unscrupulous charges.
+If you disclose everything to the SBA, borrowers are protected, and lenders must be honest and forthright.